How Do You Simplify A Radical Fraction

 • Radical: A radical is a mathematical expression that involves a root, such as a square root (√), cube root (∛), or nth root (ⁿ√).

 • Radicand: The radicand is the number or expression under the radical sign.
-For example, in √9, the radicand is 9.
+To give you an idea, in √9, the radicand is 9.

 • Index: The index is the small number written above and to the left of the radical sign.
 It indicates the type of root being taken.
-For example, in ∛8, the index is 3 (cube root).
+To give you an idea, in ∛8, the index is 3 (cube root).
 If no index is written, it is assumed to be 2 (square root).

 • Rational Number: A rational number is any number that can be expressed as a fraction p/q, where p and q are integers and q is not zero.